-When Dr. Gottman asked couples what they thought made their relationships feel more romantic, he heard the following examples: candle-lit dinners, soft music, lovely drives in the country, picnics, and moonlit walks.
+When Dr. John Gottman asked couples what they thought made their relationships feel more romantic, he heard the following examples: candle-lit dinners, soft music, lovely drives in the country, picnics, and moonlit walks.
 According to his research on relationships, none of these things alone will make your love life better if you are not first connected emotionally.

 See the video below to hear an excerpt from one of his lectures on the building of attunement in your relationship, which are the things that you do in the smallest moments that strengthen your connection and trust in each other:

 Here are easy, effective ways you can make a deep and lasting emotional connection with your loved one and show commitment and attention throughout the day:

 - Put your arm around your partner in the morning, and tell them how thankful you are that you get to wake up next to them every day.

 - Give your partner your undivided attention when they talk about work or their family.

 - Tend to your partner’s needs, both big and small.